FOR PARENTS

 We focus on pre-schoolers.
 Start with us early.

-We accept the youngest judoka from age 5.
+We accept the youngest judoka in the year they turn five.
 Monday and Wednesday from 5 PM in the Tigers group — playful form, falls, coordination.
 We've put together answers to the most common parent questions; if anything is missing, get in touch.

 From what age can children join the club?

-We accept children from age 5.
-Tigers (5–6, pre-school) train Mondays and Wednesdays from 5:00 PM in playful form.
+We accept children in the year they turn five.
+Tigers (4–6, pre-school) train Mondays and Wednesdays from 5:00 PM in playful form.
 Youth (7–11) train Tuesdays and Thursdays from 4:15 PM.
 Older children and adults share the Juniors and Adults 12+ group on the same days from 5:30 PM.
 We focus on pre-schoolers — the earlier you start, the bigger the progress.

 What does a child need for the first training?